 • Keep beneficiaries informed.
 It is recommended you send them copies of the trust’s accounts.

 • Avoid lots of small transactions to keep the costs of accounting down.

 WARNING: The information supplied here is simplified and condensed.
 Also, the law is constantly changing and these notes can soon get out of date.
 They are only a guide and should not be relied upon as a substitute for professional advice.

-We are a friendly two partner practice with approximately eleven staff located on Apollo Drive, Mairangi Bay.
+We are a friendly two partner practice with approximately eleven staff located on Triton Drive, Mairangi Bay.
 Our clients are varied and our skills range from business structuring to trusts to Look through companies and tax planning.
 Read more about us